What Are the Different Types of Engineering?

 - Welding engineering

 Mechanical engineering entails the development and production of mechanical systems and other devices in motion.
-These professionals use problem-solving, critical thinking, and the principles of math and physics to transform concepts into fully functional products, like ships, firearms, household appliances, turbines, and vehicles.
+These professionals use problem-solving, critical thinking, and the principles of math and physics to transform concepts into functional products, such as ships, firearms, household appliances, turbines, and vehicles.

-Today's mechanical engineers rely on many of the same core components that have been utilized for thousands of years, including wheels, springs, screws, and axles.
+Today's mechanical engineers rely on many of the same core components that have been used for thousands of years, including wheels, springs, screws, and axles.

 - Acoustical engineering